Civitavecchia Cruise Port (Rome) Guide, Things To Do, Shore Excursions

 10. Campo de’ Fiori

-Here, you can find fresh fruits, vegetables, meats, fish, and try some Roman specialties for decent prices in the surrounding bars and eateries.
+Here, you can find fresh fruits, vegetables, meats, fish, and taste some Roman specialties for decent prices in the surrounding bars and eateries.
 The market is open-air and there is no entrance fee.

 Explore Campo de Fiori tours and activities